Program Schedule

 Kick off MDPELS with an energizing look at Rotary’s Action Plan and how it can shape the future of your club.
 This session connects big-picture priorities with the real opportunities in your own community, helping you begin envisioning how to lead alignment, innovation, and positive change when you return home.

-10:15-11:15 Breakout Session #1: Action Plan Implementation (Choose one)
+10:15-11:15 Breakout Session #1: Action Plan Implementation (Choice one)

 Dive into hands-on, practical strategies for bringing the Rotary Action Plan to life in clubs of every size and style.

-C. Increasing Our Ability to Adapt: Build resilience and flexibility in club operations
+C. Increasing Our Ability to Adapt

 E. Tech Lab: Club Operations Essentials

-11:30-12:30 Breakout Session #2: Action Plan Implementation (Choose one)
+11:30-12:30 Breakout Session #2: Action Plan Implementation (Choice two)

 A second opportunity to explore another area of the Rotary Action Plan that matters most to your club.

-12:45-1:45 Lunch break & Plenary Session
+12:30-1:45 Buffet Lunch break & Plenary Session

 Keynote speaker: Marty Helman, From Vision to Impact: Turning Rotary’s Values into Community Change